zainsubhani/Interview_Cash-Flow-Positif/readme.md

 - `DELETE /tasks/delete/:id` - Delete a task

 Detailed API documentation is available through Swagger UI at `/api-docs` when the server is running.

-## API Documentation

-The API is fully documented using OpenAPI (Swagger) specification.
-This provides:

-- Interactive documentation for all endpoints
-- Request/response schema examples
-- Ability to test API calls directly from the browser
-- Clear visibility of all data models and validation requirements

-To access the documentation, start the backend server and navigate to http://localhost:3001/api-docs.

 ## Testing with Postman